Israel seeks managers for state-backed technology funds

 "Our proposal is intended to create an investment instrument for the general public that will enable it to participate for the first time in the success of Israeli technology companies, while providing state protection," said Shmuel Hauser, chairman of the ISA, Israel's markets regulator.

-(Reporting by Steven Scheer; Editing by Elaine Hardcastle)
+Reporting by Steven Scheer; Editing by Elaine Hardcastle

-Twitter Inc , in its latest step to curb abusive behavior on its platform, rolled out new features on Monday to help users disable notifications from accounts that they want to avoid.

-Google has ramped up its legal firepower as it prepares to do battle with EU antitrust regulators after a landmark 2.4-billion-euro ($2.7 billion) fine and the possibility of a second record sanction before the end of the year.